MicrosoftDocs/Dynamics-365-Operations.cs-cz/articles/financials/includes/retail-name.md

 > [!NOTE]
-> <span data-ttu-id="b5e71-101">Toto téma se vztahuje k aplikaci Dynamics 365 for Finance and Operations a současně i k aplikaci Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="b5e71-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>
+> <span data-ttu-id="de7e1-101">Toto téma se vztahuje na Dynamics 365 for Finance and Operations a Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="de7e1-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>